 This allows NG-RAN node1 to request NG-RAN node2 to report predicted Slice Radio Resource Status and predicted Slice Available Capacity:

 - the SSB Area Radio Resource Status List IE, excluding the DL scheduling PDCCH CCE usage IE and UL scheduling PDCCH CCE usage IE, included in the Predicted Radio Resource Status IE, if the first bit, "Predicted Radio Resource Status" of the Report Characteristics for Data Collection IE included in the DATA COLLECTION REQUEST message is set to "1" and if the measurement object is admitted by NG-RAN node2.
+If the Slice To Report List for Data Collection IE is included for a cell, the Predicted Radio Resource Status IE for such cell shall, if supported, include the Slice Radio Resource Status Item IE.

+- the Predicted Slice Available Capacity IE, if the tenth bit, "Predicted Slice Available Capacity" of the Report Characteristics for Data Collection IE included in the DATA COLLECTION REQUEST message is set to "1"and if

+the Slice To Report List for Data Collection IE is included for the cell, and

+the measurement object is admitted by NG-RAN node2.

 This allows, for example, AI/ML in the NG-RAN node1 to make, e.g., mobility, energy saving, load balancing, CCO decisions considering slice-level granularity.
 After such decisions, it is beneficial for the NG-RAN node1 to get slice-level feedback from the NG-RAN node2.